cotarr/calc-pi-x86-64-asm/README.md

 This application was intended for I/O limited to local keyboard and console output within a Linux command line shell.
 This calculation includes a rather ubiquitous use of memory pointers that have not been reviewed for safe pointer practices.
-Therefore, interface for direct internet connection is not recommended.
+Therefore, modification of the program to service a direct internet connection is not recommended.

 System memory used for floating point number variables are defined in math.asm using RESQ statements to declare uninitialized blocks of memory